shreyasinh22/XS_Task1/readme.md

-# internsctl - Custom Linux Command
+# internsctl: Custom Linux Command

 `internsctl` is a custom Linux command implemented in Bash, designed to provide various server management functionalities.